 There’s one more recourse available to homeowners who aren’t happy with their property tax assessments.
 And it’s retroactive, potentially for multiple years.

 That’s the good news.
 The bad news: You’ll need to go to court.

 Property tax petitions can be costly and drawn-out, so they’re pretty rare for average homesteaders.
 If your home is worth well above the national median, or you’re a landlord who owns income-producing multifamily properties, your calculus may be different.

-- Obtain your case file number from the court (can take months)
+- Obtain your case file number from the court (this can take months).